maria-helbling/weather-dash/README.md

 * [OpenWeather API](https://openweathermap.org/api) is used to retrieve current and forecast weather data for cities.
 * The dashboard utilises local storage to record search history.

+## Future plans

+- [] Add info other than weather about your destination
+- [] Clear individual search items

 ## Setup

 To clone the repo: